 Here are some answers to frequently asked questions about the planned cuts and about the NDAA process.
 Not finding what you’re seeking?
 Email firstname.lastname@example.org with your concerns.

-A: That’s our goal.
-MOAA wants a provision in the FY21 National Defense Authorization Act that officially stops military treatment facility (MTF) downsizing and medical billet reductions, and increases DoD reporting requirements and congressional oversight.
+A. That’s our goal.
+MOAA wants language in the FY 2021 NDAA that officially stops military treatment facility (MTF) downsizing and medical billet reductions, and increases DoD reporting requirements and congressional oversight.
 The House version of the NDAA includes such language.

-Q: What kind of 'lessons learned' should DoD get from this pandemic and its response?
+Q. What kind of "lessons learned" should DoD get from this pandemic and its response?

-A: Our nation has implemented a whole of government interagency response to COVID-19.
+A. Our nation has implemented a whole-of-government interagency response to COVID-19.
 The “lessons learned” will go across the entire government and the civilian medical and emergency response systems.

 For DoD, MOAA believes the lessons learned are likely to focus on the level of uniformed medical reserve capacity needed to effectively surge military medical resources to areas of need while still delivering essential medical care to military beneficiaries who rely on uniformed medical providers for their care.
 The lessons learned also should address DoD’s role in medical research and development and pandemic prevention efforts.